While you’re here listen to our podcast. This episode is on how to gather new customers and understand your audience.

 Can a person simply prepare for a one-off interview ahead of time, or do you think media training brings some real advantages?

 Certainly, one-off preparation is better than no preparation.
 But having the time to let things percolate is ideal.
-There are a lot of things to learn and it often takes time for people to absorb strategies and put them into practice.
+There are a lot of things to learn and it often takes time for people to absorb media training strategies and put them into practice.
 Media training allows for deeper learning and gives you a transferable skill set.

 Some people relish the idea of being on TV or having their 15 minutes of fame, but then freeze before a camera.
 What do you do when a client is a likely spokesperson but is prone to freezing?

 People freeze because of fear.
 Studies have shown that the more prepared you are, the less fear is a factor.
 The beauty of media training is that it prepares you in two ways.
 It builds your skills and your confidence.
 I see it as an investment that pays dividends.